Students may appeal decisions regarding the determination or provision of reasonable academic/housing adjustments or auxiliary aids and services.

 - The student’s written statement must include: a) a clear statement of the request or concern; b) the grounds on which the appeal is based; c) the date of any action that the student is appealing; d) the names of all Dean College employees involved; e) a summary of the action(s) the student has taken to resolve the matter informally, if any; and f) a statement of the student’s expectation of specific outcome.

-- The written appeal must be submitted to the Academic Accommodations Appeals Board which consists of: the Assistant Vice President of Academic Affairs, the Assistant Vice President of Academic Support and Career Planning and the Dean of Students.
+- The written appeal must be submitted to the Assistant Vice President of Academic Support and Career Planning and the Dean of Students.

 - Upon receipt of the appeal, the Board will promptly conduct an investigation.